We want to hear from our readers

-We also want to remind our readers to send us information about our community.

 Is there a new business opening?
 Has someone been promoted or recognized for their accomplishments?
 Is a local business doing something to help others in the community?
+What's happening in your child's school?
+Who is doing amazing things in your neighborhood?
 Do you know of someone who should be recognized?
 Is there a concern you think might need to be explored?

 We look forward to reader submissions and hope you all continue to enjoy reading the Moultrie News as much as we enjoy creating it each week.